AtharvSChaturvedi/Campus-Navigator/README.md

-# 🎓 KIIT Smart Campus Navigator
+# 🎓 KIIT Campus Navigator

 A web-based campus pathfinding application for KIIT University, Bhubaneswar.
 It uses the **A\* Search Algorithm** to compute the optimal route between campus buildings, visualized on an interactive map.